Will All Israel Return?

 The Midrash interprets this verse to imply that, “The land held them and grasped them… like a man who is forcefully held.”

 So, according to the Sages, the land of Egypt enslaved the Israelites and since a land could not have possibly enslaved anyone, this could only mean that they had chosen to stay comfortably in the Egyptian exile.
-And indeed they did.
+And indeed, they did.
 He further expounds that the children of Israel had become so entrenched in the paganism and depravity of Egypt, that the Exodus came at the very last possible moment, as they approached the very brink of total indistinguishability from the Egyptians.
-Had they remained slaves in Egypt a moment longer, there would have been no “Children of Israel” to redeem.
-(Rebbe’s Haggadah)
+Had they remained slaves in Egypt a moment longer, there would have been no “Children of Israel” to redeem (Rebbe’s Haggadah).
+Will Israel return today from “Egypt”?

 The opinion of the present author is that the slavery came upon the Israelites as a last resort to stop the assimilation into the pagan culture of Egypt and those three days of darkness were days of wrath of Elohim to complete His displeasure against the rebellious Israel.
 All of this happened to the fathers, because they felt comfortable in the foreign land and Egypt began to assimilate them very quickly.

-The Time of Reckoning for Israel has come, but how many will see it?
+The Time of Reckoning has come, but how many will see it?

 The Jewish communities are worried about the surges of Islam in Europe.
 It is very possible, that the current “exodus” of Muslims from the Middle East is a direct invasion that creates a lot of tension in Europe.
 As the heat is being turned up on them, more Jews may be expected to leave, but how many will actually leave “the comfort “of Europe.